 Involuntary manslaughter means if someone accidentally kills someone because of other persons’ negligence.
 The actual meaning of involuntary manslaughter is killing someone unintentionally and without your sense that your actions could cause death.

 Imagine I am a drug dealer, and I sell drugs to joe and his friends.

 They were taking drugs overnight, and one of his friends died because of the overdose of drugs.
 Yes, that would be considered as third-degree murder.
 But I don’t have any idea about that guy who died because of an overdose of drugs.

 It was his fault.
 But you will be considered as the killer because he died because of your drugs.
 This type of murders is called third-degree crimes.

 Punishment of Third Degree Murders

-If someone is charged with third-degree murder or if someone is found guilty of 3rd-degree murder.
+If someone is charged with third-degree murder or if someone is found guilty of 3rd-degree murders.
 He will be receiving 8 to 10 years of a prison sentence if he doesn’t have any previous criminal history.
 But if he has any prior criminal history, he will be receiving 25 years to 27 years of a prison sentence by the law of the united states of America.